 To each generation its dead-end pleasures and burnout.
 Hubert Selby Jr, Jay McInerney, Toby Litt, Irvine Welsh and now Virginie Despentes bring it all alive, each in their way.
 At times, while reading, it felt as though I was back in West London as it once was, before the gentrifiers, addiction counsellors and disaster capitalists moved in.
 The past truly is a foreign country.

 Virginie Despentes is a caustic, funny, shrewd observer.
-Frank Wynne has translated her audacious, fearless novel beautifully with an insider’s ear for subtle linguistic nuances and slang.
+She is an audacious, fearless writer daring to go where others fear to tread.
 Although many of the friendships are underpinned by desire, disillusion and envy resulting in back-biting and betrayal, the characters are touching and convincing, one way or another.
 They mess up, are messed up and mess each other up.
 The writing moves fluidly in and out of the points of view of the characters, alternating between first and third person which gives the story intimacy and a layered density.

 When I first read Baise-Moi (Fuck Me), published by Florent Massot in the early 1990s, the visceral writing was like a sucker punch.
 I was editing XCiTés, an anthology showcasing a new generation of French writers as yet unpublished in English, with the aim of overthrowing stereotypes, and even creating new ones.
 I included what is now a classic scene from the novel.
 Despentes has authored over fifteen books since then, including Apocalypse Baby (2010), Bye Bye Blondie (2004), and the autobiographical essay, King Kong Theory (2006).